NERC-CEH/RMAVIS/README.md

 ## Reccomended Citation

-To reference the core `RMAVIS` application please cite the JOSS paper as follows:
+To reference the core `RMAVIS` application please cite the JOSS paper as
+follows:

 Marshall et al., (2024).
 RMAVIS v1.0: a Shiny application for the analysis of vegetation survey data and assignment to GB NVC communities.
 Journal of Open Source Software, 9(100), 6682,
 <https://doi.org/10.21105/joss.06682>

-To reference the ecological niche models please cite the..............
+To reference the ecological niche models please cite the…………..

-To cite a specific version of RMAVIS.................
+To cite a specific version of RMAVIS……………..

 ## Feedback